iarna/funstream/README.md

 Contrary to ordinary, BORING streams, we make sure errors are passed along when we chain into something.
 This applies when you `.map` or `.filter` but it ALSO applies when you `.pipe`.

+## Funstream and Promises

+All Funstreams are Promises that resolve when the stream is complete.

 ## Funstream methods